neo954/sichuan-cookbook/.github/CONTRIBUTING.md

 printing](https://github.com/neo954/sichuan-cookbook/releases/download/v0.0.3-alpha/sichuan-cookbook-1972-proof-a4.pdf)
 <sub>(80.6 MB)</sub> is recommended to be used for proofreading.

-Please report typos of a receipt with new comment in the same issue page you claimed.
+Please report typos of a receipt with a new comment on the same issue page you claimed.
 Of course, pull requests are always welcome!

 [modeline1]: # ( vim: set filetype=markdown noautoindent: )